syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ### Export all columns on one page

-You can fit all the columns on one page by setting the [fitAllColumnsInOnePage](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridToPdfConverter/fitAllColumnsInOnePage.html) parameter as `true`.
+Fit all the columns on one page by setting the [fitAllColumnsInOnePage](https://pub.dev/documentation/syncfusion_flutter_datagrid_export/latest/syncfusion_flutter_datagrid_export/DataGridToPdfConverter/fitAllColumnsInOnePage.html) parameter as `true.`

 {% tabs %}
 {% highlight Dart %}